SimonAsaert/ZellaBackground/People.md

 In this time, his boastful nature would leave him surrounded by a small group of sycophants, all believing he'd help them rise the ranks in his Hutt society.
 They, however, were stepping-stones for Borlic to grow in the society, being used for the dirty work and rewarded pennies for their labour.

 Through back-deals, using what tenuous connections his family had, and the group he had gathered under him, he would be able to take over a medium-sized station in Quesh.
 Said station had already been working for a few decades at this point and was ready to be scrapped.
 He instead replaced the bare-minimum needed to keep the station working to profit as much as he could from his investment.
 Extracting the Hutt-Venom like chemicals from the surface, and having a disregard of the rotating slave force under him.
 Any work-place deaths he would push the blame off anywhere it could be, especially on those who were injured and died.

+Under his watch, there would be several attempts of slave uprisings.
+Each time, he would deal with them by locking himself away and sending military forces forth to "persuade" his workers to return.
+Any who were felled in such actions would be given a navy burial before Borlic would order new slaves to replace them.

 Zella was far from the first underaged slave he had assigned to him.
 So he paid no mind to the small Balosaur joining his extraction crew.
 Instead, laying on the debt that each of his "new workers" owed, and he would keep them to it.